alipsgh/quick-tutorial-on-data-science/README.md

 # Quick Tutorial on Data Science

-This repository contains basic and intermediate tutorials for data science and machine learning practitioners.
+This repository contains basic and intermediate tutorials for data science and machine learning students and practitioners.

 * **Part 1: Introduction**
   * Quick Tutorial on Python